AI-driven automation in big ad platforms like Google and Facebook is inevitable.

-With automated bidding, you rely on Google to adjust your bid in real-time, instead of manually selecting your maximum CPC for all of your ads.
+With automated bidding, you rely on Google to adjust your bid in real-time, instead of manually selecting your maximum CPC for all of your keywords

-Google’s automated bid strategies are portfolio bid strategies, grouping together multiple keywords, campaigns, and ad groups.
+Google’s automated bid strategies can be portfolio bid strategies, grouping together multiple keywords, campaigns, and ad groups, or they can be applied on a single campaign as well.
 Consequently, this allows you to apply your chosen strategy across all of your keywords, campaigns, and ad groups.

 Is Smart Bidding the Same As Automated Bidding?

 Smart bidding is a buzzword that comes up a lot when discussing automated bids.

 While it’s often used interchangeably with automated bidding, it is not quite the same.

 In a nutshell, smart bidding is a subset of automated bidding.
 Currently, it includes four conversion-based strategies – Target CPA, Target ROAS, Enhanced CPC, and Maximize Conversions.